-Sodium, also known as table salt, is essential to the natural electrolyte balance that protects your body from dehydration and serves other crucial biological functions.
-Sodium intake is a delicate balance, because excess consumption of sodium can increase your blood pressure and possibly cause kidney damage.
-All varieties of rice contain little or no sodium when prepared without added table salt.
+Sodium, most commonly in the form of table salt, is essential to the natural electrolyte balance that protects your body from dehydration and serves other crucial functions.
+Sodium intake is a delicate balance, as excess consumption can increase your blood pressure and potentially cause kidney damage.

 Video of the Day